-And finally… remember to log on to NetBank or the CommBank app and tell us when and where you’re going.
+Remember to log on to NetBank or the CommBank app if you are a CommBank customer and tell us when and where you’re going.
 We can keep an eye out for any suspicious activity on your accounts and credit cards while you’re away.

 When you’re overseas

 Not only can you manage your money on the go, you can also reload your Travel Money Card in NetBank and the CommBank app if a currency is running low.

 - Lock, Block, Limit your CommBank credit card, Lock, Block your CommBank debit card or lock your Travel Money Card for added security